NozeIO/NozeIO.github.io/install-swift.md

     TT_SNAP_DIR=`echo $TT_SWIFT_BINARY | sed "s|/usr/bin/swift||g"`

     export CC=clang
+    export LD=ld.gold
     ./autogen.sh
     ./configure --with-swift-toolchain=${TT_SNAP_DIR}/usr \
                 --prefix=${TT_SNAP_DIR}/usr
     make all

-If the `make all` fails with errors, try this:
+*Swift 2.2.1*: If the `make all` fails with errors, try this:

     wget https://raw.githubusercontent.com/NozeIO/Noze.io/master/xcconfig/dispatch.h-patched-swift3
     cp dispatch.h-patched-swift3 dispatch/dispatch.h

+*Swift 3 Preview 4*: If the `make all` crashes `ld` (the linker aborts), you may need to explicitly link with `ld.gold`.
+Sometimes the linker setting doesn't seem to be picked up properly.
+This does it for me on Trusty:

+    pushd /usr/bin
+    sudo ln -sf ld.gold ld
+    popd

 Still doesn't compile?
 [Ask for help](/about/#contact) on Slack or mailinglist!